cafe-desktop/ctksourceview/README.md

 See the file 'INSTALL' for more detailed information.

-To build the latest version of GtkSourceView plus its dependencies from Git, [Jhbuild](https://wiki.gnome.org/Projects/Jhbuild) is recommended.
+To build the latest version of CtkSourceView plus its dependencies from Git, [Jhbuild](https://wiki.gnome.org/Projects/Jhbuild) is recommended.